kasagi-labo/kasagi-coding-challenge/README.md

 * React Native Reanimated or LayoutAnimation (for animations)
 * Any component library or styling approach (Tailwind, Styled Components, etc.)

+## Data Engineer

+### Objective
+This assessment evaluates your logical reasoning and ability to handle unstructured problems by completing three data engineering challenges, with an optional bonus.

+### Challenge 1: Data Generation
+Build a program that creates a 10MB text file.
+This file must contain a continuous stream of random objects, with each object separated by a comma.
+The stream should be a random mix of four data types:
+- Alphabetical strings: Containing only letters.
+- Integers: Whole numbers.
+- Real numbers: Numbers with a decimal point.
+- Alphanumeric strings: A combination of letters and numbers.
+These must also have a random number of leading and trailing spaces, totaling no more than 10 spaces.
+The final output should be a single, comma-separated file.

+### Challenge 2: Data Processing
+Develop a program that ingests the file created in Challenge 1.
+The program should then parse each individual object, identify its data type, and print the object along with its type to the console.
+For the alphanumeric strings, you must first remove any leading or trailing spaces.

+### Challenge 3: Anime Data Pipeline
+Construct a program that executes a full data pipeline from extraction to loading:
+- Extract: Scrape data from an anime-focused wiki or similar site.
+The program should be able to collect at least three key data points for a list of anime titles, such as the release date, number of episodes, and main studio.
+- Transform: Clean and refine the scraped data.
+This involves handling missing values, standardizing studio names, and creating a new calculated column—like years since release—based on the scraped date.
+- Load: Store the cleaned and transformed data into a structured format of your choice, such as a CSV file or a SQLite database.

+### Bonus Challenge
+You can optionally demonstrate your architectural skills by designing a reusable code base from Challenge 1 and 2 that can also be applied to solve aspects of Challenge 3.

 ## Submission Guidelines
 * Upload your code to GitHub/GitLab.
 * Include a README.md with: